Harshalrum/opengov-salesforce-assessment/README.md

 ### 1. Documentation drafting and editing

-I used AI to help draft and polish the documentation deliverables — the Design Document, the Community Addendum, the Deployment Guide, and the Demo Script.
+I used AI to help draft and polish the documentation deliverables — the Design Document, the Community Addendum, and the Deployment Guide.
 The technical content, architectural decisions, schema design, and trade-off rationale in those documents are mine; AI helped translate my notes into well-structured, professional prose, suggested table-based formats for comparison sections, and caught grammar/clarity issues during editing passes.
 This is the same way I'd use a technical writer or editor on a real project — the substance is mine, the polish is collaborative.

 ### 2. Apex code commenting and documentation